 Participants starting the TRI will be seen at 4 weeks (at hospital), 8 weeks (telephone call review) and 16 weeks (at hospital).
 This visit frequency approximates usual care, when a patient starts treatment with adalimumab.
-Study assessments will be completed as per the Schedule of events during the trial (table 1).

 At the 16 week visit, if a participant is classified as a responder (see 6.3.1) and agrees to continue in the randomised trial, he/she will be randomised (see 5.7, 5.8.1 and 6.1).

-Participants who meet the responder criteria will be randomised into the RCT and will have follow-up visits will be scheduled at 12-weekly intervals up to 48 weeks after randomisation and 16-weekly intervals thereafter, consistent with usual care for patients with ANIU.
+Follow-up visits will be scheduled at 12-weekly intervals up to 48 weeks after randomisation and 16-weekly intervals thereafter, consistent with usual care for patients with ANIU.